Skip to main content

 Rangefinder

-The rangefinder is required.
-Optical flow on its own gives you angular velocity (radians per second).
-Combining it with a height measurement turns that into linear velocity (meters per second), which is what the EKF wants.
+Optical flow needs a height reference.
+On its own the tracker gives angular velocity (radians per second); a height measurement turns that into linear velocity (meters per second), which is what the EKF wants.
+The optical_flow mode requires a rangefinder; optical_flow_degraded runs without one by pulling scale from the FC’s altitude instead.

 Mount placement